 Buddies Are to Remain at the Field ‘In Play’ (not at playground) – While our buddies are paired up with individual children, our buddies are dedicated to help the overall team.
 There is not an expectation for buddies to work or play with children ‘off’ the field at the playground or otherwise should a child decide to leave the game, mid-game.
 Unless buddies are family members, buddies should remain available to the team.

-Only Authorized Persons Allowed on Field – Once the game starts, only authorized persons are allowed on the field (those players, volunteers and team management that have signed electronic releases and are covered by the league’s insurance).
+Only Authorized Persons Allowed on Field – Once coaches start preparing for the game, only authorized persons are allowed on the field (those players, volunteers and team management that have signed electronic releases and are covered by the league’s insurance).
 Unless there as a buddy, this means No parents, other siblings, grandparents, etc. allowed otherwise on the field or in the dugouts during games.

 No Food or Beverages Allowed on Field or in Dugouts – Food and beverages, except for water, are not allowed in the dugouts or on the field.
 Parents, please do not furnish food, snacks or beverages to be consumed in the dugouts or on the field.
 Spills and litter on the field attract birds and wasps, which then usually results in a slippery, unsafe mess.
 Please help by ensuring all food and beverages remain off the field.

 Your Volunteer Help is Needed – Especially if you applied for and received a scholarship it is expected that you are available to volunteer to help, if asked, for things like staffing the concession stand to helping out for special events or fundraisers.